 2. Website Audit

-Perform a thorough website audit using tools like Google Analytics, SEMrush, or Ahrefs to gather valuable insights such as:
+Perform a thorough website audit using SEO tools like Google Analytics, SEMrush, or Ahrefs to gather valuable insights such as:

-- Website’s current position in search engine result pages (SERP).
+- Website’s current position in search engine result pages (SERP)

-- Performance of top-ranking keywords
+- SEO performance of top-ranking keywords

 - Organic traffic data